noobdna/nsd/Docs/api_authentication.md

 NSD – API Authentication & Authorization

+Architecture Specification

+⸻

-Overview
+1. Overview

-This document describes authentication and authorization mechanisms for the NSD (Network Suspicious Detection) API.
+This document defines the authentication and authorization architecture for the NSD (Network Suspicious Detection) API.

-The API must ensure that:
+The API security model must ensure:
-	•	only authorized users and systems can access the API
+	•	Only authorized users and systems can access the API
-	•	all requests are authenticated
+	•	All requests are authenticated
+	•	All actions are authorized
-	•	all actions are auditable
+	•	All operations are auditable
-	•	sensitive operations require stronger permissions
+	•	Sensitive operations require stronger permissions
-	•	the system supports multi-tenant environments in the future
+	•	The system can support multi-tenant environments

-The authentication system is designed to support:
+	•	The system can scale to enterprise environments

+The authentication platform must support the following clients:
 	•	Web dashboard users
 	•	Mobile applications
 	•	IoT devices